Injured Big Ben rallies unbeaten Steelers past Cowboys 24-19 - WHIZ News

-Garrett Gilbert was the fourth different starting quarterback in five games for Dallas (2-7), throwing a touchdown pass in his first career start and bringing some life to the offense for a team that lost its fourth straight game without Dak Prescott.
+While throwing a touchdown in his first career start six years after he was drafted and bringing some life to an offense that hadn’t reached the end zone in two games, Gilbert couldn’t stop a losing streak now at four games.
+Those are the four games Dallas has been without star Dak Prescott, out for the season with a broken ankle.

+“I don’t know what I expected going into the first one,” said Gilbert, a former Texas quarterback who finished his college career at nearby SMU.
+“It was exciting to get out there and play and get to lead those guys.”

 The Steelers erased a 10-point deficit in the fourth quarter with three scoring drives, the last two aided by Dallas penalties that kept drives alive.
-The go-ahead score was an 8-yarder to Eric Ebron with 2:14 remaining.
+The go-ahead score with 2:14 remaining was an 8-yarder TD toss to Eric Ebron, who hurdled Saivion Smith at the goal line.

 The drive to the decisive score appeared to have stalled before it started when Roethlisberger threw incomplete on third down.
 But linebacker Jaylon Smith was called for hitting Roethlisberger’s facemask after the throw, and the 17-year veteran signaled as much to referee Tony Corrente.

+“I just don’t want to let my guys down,” Roethlisberger said.
+“I think that so many times, the line and guys are looking at me on the sideline, ‘Ben, we believe in you.’
+So I want to give everything I have.”

-Gilbert had a last chance in the final minute after coach Mike Tomlin tried to convert a fourth-and-1 instead of kicking a short field goal for an eight-point lead.
-But his pass to the goal line as time expired was knocked away by Minkah Fitzpatrick.
+Gilbert had a last chance in the final minute after Tomlin tried to convert a fourth-and-1 instead of kicking a short field goal for an eight-point lead.
+But on the final play from the Pittsburgh 23, a pass to the goal line was knocked away by Minkah Fitzpatrick.

 Roethlisberger’s first touchdown came after he injured his left knee after a throw on a hit from defensive tackle Neville Gallimore.
 Limping and grabbing at the left knee between plays, Roethlisberger still completed four straight passes, capped by a 17-yarder to James Washington for Pittsburgh’s first points late in the first half.